Updated Mar 09, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics tracks availability‑related feedback and sentiment over time, with drilldowns by mode, age, disability and subject.
-It provides concise summaries for programme and module teams, enables like‑for‑like comparisons across internal schools and peer psychology provision, and supports export‑ready reporting to boards and committees that shows where gaps are closing or widening and what to do next.
+Student Voice Analytics tracks availability-related feedback and sentiment over time, with drilldowns by mode, age, disability, and subject.
+It highlights where students struggle to reach tutors, where feedback still feels unclear, and which cohorts need more dependable support.
+Teams can compare like-for-like across internal schools and peer psychology provision, then export concise summaries for boards and committees that show where gaps are narrowing or widening and what to do next.

 Request a walkthrough